 Mimosa flowers are an essential part of Festa della Donna celebrations in Italy.
 The flowers are yellow, fragrant, and delicate, symbolizing sensitivity, femininity, and strength.
 Mimosa flowers are used to create corsages, bouquets, and wreaths given to women as gifts.

 The Mimosa flower’s association with Festa della Donna dates back to the 1940s when Italian feminists selected the flower as a symbol of women’s resilience and strength.
-Mimosa flowers grow abundantly in Italy, and their bright yellow color represents the sun’s warmth and energy, making them the perfect symbol for a celebration of women.

 Food and Drinks for Festa della Donna

 Food is integral to any Italian celebration, and Festa della Donna is no exception.
 Traditional Italian dishes served during the festivities include lasagna, tortellini, risotto, and various types of pasta.
-Women also indulge in sweet treats like biscotti, gelato, and tiramisu.
+Women also indulge in Italian sweet treats like biscotti, gelato, and tiramisu.

 One popular drink during Festa della Donna is the Mimosa Cocktail, a simple yet refreshing cocktail with equal parts orange juice and sparkling wine.
 The cocktail’s bright yellow color and light and bubbly taste make it the perfect drink to toast to Women’s Day celebrations in Italy.